hazeycode/brucelib/README.md

 ### Modules

 Modules are designed to be used standalone or in combination with each other.
 3rd-party code is vendored and no external dependencies are required.
-Each module is designed to provide simple abstractions that are easy to adopt and easy to drop.
+All you need is [Zig 0.10.x](https://github.com/ziglang/zig).

 [The examples](#examples) demonstrate how one can use modules in combination with each other.

 | Name | Description | Status |
 | :--- | :---------- | :----- |